 How to Update Software on Ubuntu

-In this guide, we will show you how to update your software on the Ubuntu operating system.
+In this guide, we will show you how to update the software on the Ubuntu operating system using either the terminal or desktop interface.

 How to Update Ubuntu